Health and medical information for consumers, quality assured by the Victorian government

 Disease prevention and early detection targeting specific areas such as obesity, physical activity, sexual health and heart disease.

 The department administers the Radiation Act 2005.
 Users and managers of radiation practices are licensed under this Act.

 Anti-smoking laws and policies have contributed to a continuing decline of smoking rates across Victoria.

-The department safeguards drinking water, facilitates the safe use of alternative water supplies, and protects the public by ensuring healthy swimming.
+The department protects the public by safeguarding drinking water, facilitating the safe use of alternative water supplies and ensuring healthy swimming.